scto/CodeLikeBastiMove/replit.md

 - Check that Kotlin version matches Compose Compiler Plugin version
 - For module-related issues, verify settings.gradle.kts includes all modules
 - If imports fail, ensure the features aggregator module uses `api()` instead of `implementation()`
+- For Proto DataStore issues, ensure the protobuf plugin version is 0.9.4 and protobuf-javalite is 3.25.1